yahyaGoblin/Kirby-Game-clone-in-Typescript/README.md

 ![game preview](preview.png)

 hello, this is a game project that I made in typescript following JSLegend's tutorial on freecodecamp.
-I learned about the Kaboom library in javascript. this was quite an enjoyable experience since I also have a bit of experience making games in Unity using typescript as most of the code was quite similar although the loading the level part had me stuck due to a "SPELLING MISTAKE", overall this was quite helpful learning experience as I'm learning typescript
+I learned about the Kaboom library in JavaScript. this was quite an enjoyable experience since I also have a bit of experience making games in Unity using typescript as most of the code was quite similar although the loading the level part had me stuck due to a "SPELLING MISTAKE", overall this was quite helpful learning experience as I'm learning typescript